dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

-### A sneak look ahead at Machine Learning implementation (Phase4 of the project): Phase3 to Phase4 Readiness
+### A look ahead at Machine Learning implementation (Phase4 of the project): Phase3 to Phase4 Readiness

 The 50‑node regression test demonstrates that the orchestration pipeline has matured to the point where it produces **structured, discriminative signals** suitable for machine learning.
 While Phase3 is still evolving (e.g., reboot logic, health‑check tagging), the current implementation already provides ML‑ready features.